TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff-addendum.md

   (Addenda 4, 9, 12, 13) hold inside Qiskit's actual compiled implementation
   (`qiskit._accelerate.vf2_layout`) -- never directly tested throughout the whole series.
+- **[Partially addressed in Addendum 18]** Whether Addendum 16's ~3x
+  run-to-run variance is L3-specific: three independent L2 runs on the same tight, hard-to-layout topologies agreed to within 1.00-1.30x, unlike the ~3x spread found at L3.
+Whether L3 itself, other spare values, or other machines share this same reproducibility is still untested.
+- Whether `smart_vf2_layout()`'s stage-2 budget can be tuned below its new default of 300,000 (Addendum 18) -- 200,000 already misses one topology
+  outright, and no finer step was tried between the two values.
-- The end-to-end PSF-Zero comparison this series was meant to answer is still blocked on `compile_for_hardware` gaining an `initial_layout` parameter (Addendum 15, section 4).
+- **[Resolved in Addendum 17]** The end-to-end PSF-Zero comparison this series was meant to answer was blocked on `compile_for_hardware` gaining an `initial_layout` parameter (Addendum 15, section 4).
+That parameter was added and the comparison run on real hardware: the layout-search win/loss pattern reproduces through PSF-Zero's own pipeline at close to the same magnitude as the Qiskit-only comparison.

 ---